+Media filters may require an upgradient storage chamber to queue or store runoff.
+Some media filters may require pretreatment, just like many traditional types of treatment practices.
 Media Filters are most efficient when designed to operate off-line.
-Media Filters should contain a by-pass device to allow large stormwater flows from intense precipitation to by-pass the media filters, so as to not cause resuspension of material trapped by the filters.
-Media Filters must be sized to treat the water quality volume (either ½-inch or 1-inch), depending on whether there is a discharge to a critical area, if the drainage is from a land use with higher potential pollutant load (LUHPPL), or is being directed to a soil with a rapid infiltration rate (hydraulic permeability >2.4 inches/hour).
-Since most Media Filter designs are based on flow rate, the flow rate must be converted to a Volume using the procedure described in Volume 3.
+Media Filters must contain a by-pass device to allow large stormwater flows from intense precipitation to by-pass the media filters, so as to not cause resuspension of material trapped by the filters.
+Media Filters must be sized to treat the water quality volume (1.0 inch), depending on whether there is a discharge to a critical area, if the drainage is from a land use with higher potential pollutant load (LUHPPL), or is being directed to a soil with a rapid infiltration rate (hydraulic permeability >2.4 inches/hour).
+Since most Media Filter designs are based on flow rate, the flow rate must be converted to a Volume MassDEP method to convert the WQV to a peak flow rate.
+See Appendix D for the standard method to perform this calculation.

 Media Filters can be either “dry” or “wet” design.
 “Dry” Media Filters are designed to dewater completely between storms.
-For design purposes,

-use 72 hours to evaluate dewatering, using the storm that produces either the ½ inch or 1-inch of runoff (water quality volume) in a 24-hour period.
+For design purposes, use 72 hours to evaluate dewatering, using the storm that produces 1.0 inch of runoff (water quality volume) in a 24-hour period.
 “Wet” Media Filters maintain a permanent pool of water as part of the treatment system.

 For media filters constructed or placed below grade, inspection ports and cleanout ports must be included in the design to allow access to the system for maintenance.